top of page

 Ellie picture.png

 Ellie graduated with a BSc in Biomedical Sciences from the University of Southampton, then received her MSc in Dementia Neuroscience from UCL.
 She completed her PhD with Prof. Giampietro Schiavo, investigating the interaction between growth factor signalling and axonal transport deficits in ALS.
-Ellie is currently a postdoctoral scientist in the Sleigh Lab, testing gene therapies in several mouse models of CMT.
+Ellie is currently a postdoctoral scientist in the Sleigh Lab, testing gene therapies in several mouse models of neuropathy.

 mmexport1636452292487.jpg